Zulu05/CS35L_Proj/README.md

 How to run and install project:
     Run "git clone https://github.com/Zulu05/CS35L_Proj"
     Run "npm install"
+    Create .env from the .env.example file and change "<username>" and "<password>" in "DB_CONN_STRING" to your username and password
     Run "npm run dev" to test out the application

 Note: end to end testing implemeneted with cucumber and playwright, run via "npm test"